16arpi/Menus/README.md

 ### Products

 To add ingredients in a recipe, user needs to choose or create the related product using the ad hoc interface.
 This feeds a product batabase shared among all the recipes.
-The advantage of this system is to merge similar products and units (i.g.
-100g of flour in recipe A and 1kg of flour in recipe B become 1.1kg of flour in the shopping list)
+The advantage of this system is to merge similar products and thus, them to group themselves in the shopping list.

 ### Inventaire (en projet)